The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Freelancing and self-employment are on the rise.
-In fact, an estimated 70.4 million people freelanced in 2022—up from 67.5 million in 2021.
+In fact, over 64 million Americans freelanced in 2023.
 And current estimates project half of the U.S. workforce will be self-employed by 2027.

 And it’s no surprise why.
 Freelancing brings a number of benefits, including flexibility, higher earning potential, remote and work-from-home offices, expanded career opportunities, and more.